slzhang-git/SolarPanelDistribution_Waiheke/README.md

-Number of residential buildings with solar panel:              205 Total number of solar panels on residential building rooftop:  300 Total area of solar panels on residential building rooftop:    4891.5 m²
+Number of residential buildings with solar panel:              205 Total number of solar panels on residential building rooftop:  300 Total area of solar panels on residential building rooftop:    4891.50 m²

+Number of non-residential buildings with solar panels:         94 Total number of panels on non-residential building rooftop:    148 Total area of panels on non-residential building rooftop:      3058.57 m²
 ```

 Disbitution of buildings in Waiheke in an [interactive map](https://slzhang-git.github.io/SolarPanelDistribution_Waiheke/Buildings_in_Waiheke.html)